Our position on working with the pharmaceutical sector

-WE recognises that working with pharmaceutical companies that manufacture and market drugs and treatments gives us important knowledge and expertise.
+We recognise that working with pharmaceutical companies that manufacture and market drugs and treatments gives us important knowledge and expertise.
 Such companies are also willing to sponsor and fund certain activities undertaken by Blood Cancer UK.

 These are as follows:

-- All partnerships will be based on the principles of integrity and openness and will bring benefit to people affected by blood cancer through funding and/or through supporting us to achieve its mission and strategic aims.
+- All partnerships will be based on the principles of integrity and openness and will bring benefit to people affected by blood cancer through funding and/or through supporting us to achieve our mission and strategic aims.

 - Any partnership entered into will not compromise our independent status.

 - We will ensure that our editorial independence is maintained so that we are free to comment both positively and negatively about pharmaceutical companies and their products.

 - Editorial decisions about the blood cancer information we produce will not be influenced by the acceptance of funding or support from pharmaceutical companies.
 All information will be based on the latest evidence and informed by healthcare professionals and people affected by blood cancer.

 - We welcome opportunities to raise funds and awareness through cause related marketing and sponsorship.
 We recognise that individuals who work for pharmaceutical companies may wish to fundraise for Blood Cancer UK.
 As above, any such fundraising will not influence our advocacy work or information provided to people living with blood cancer.